Sayem995/TO-DO-list-/README.md

 #### User Stories

 As a user <br>
-So I can find unwanted food <br>
+So I can find food recipes  <br>
-I can view a list of available food <br>
+I can view a list of available recipes <br>

 As a user <br>
 So I can access my account <br>
 I can log in <br>

 As a user <br>
 So I can create an account <br>
 I can sign up <br>

 As a user <br>
 So I can give away food I won't use <br>
 I can list a food item <br>